theupdateframework/taps/tap18.md

 # Backwards Compatibility

 Clients that do not recognize Fulcio certs will not be able to validate signatures from Fulcio certs, but they will be able to parse the metadata.

-As `sig` was removed from `signatures`, parsing of the signatures will fail for old clients.

 # Augmented Reference Implementation